opencpn-radar-pi/radar_pi/INSTALL.md

     $ make

 #### Building on windows (MSVC)
-On windows, a different workflow is used:
+On Windows, build is performed in the _build_ directory using a CMD shell:

-    > ..\minimal-path.bat
+    > set PATH=C:\ProgramData\chocolatey\bin;C:\Windows\system32;C:\Windows
     > ..\buildwin\win_deps.bat
     > cmake -T v141_xp -G "Visual Studio 15 2017" ^
            -DCMAKE_BUILD_TYPE=RelWithDebInfo  ..
     > cmake --build . --target tarball --config RelWithDebInfo

+_win\_deps.bat_ needs administrative privileges on the first run when it installs some build dependencies.
+Subsequent runs can (should) be done without such privileges.

-The _minimal-path.bat_ file strips down %PATH% to a very small path, excluding most if not all otherwise available tools.
-In many cases this neither required nor convenient and can be excluded.
-However, using it represents a tested baseline.
+The initial `set PATH=...` file strips down %PATH% to a very small path, excluding most if not all otherwise available tools.
+In many cases this is neither required nor convenient and can be excluded.
+However, doing it represents a tested baseline.